gitter-badger/BeamBot/README.md

 * Need to add more commands and features - The never-ending bug!

-* Make bot watch beam.pro/pybot for commands (Groundworks laid as of 3.2.4) - Target release ~~3.2.11~~ (now 3.2.12, 3.2.11 was focused on scheduled messages)

 * Make `responses.py` use JSON/XML file to provide commands and responses (preferably JSON)

 * Add settings & ability to change default command responses (^)

-* Fix websocket breaking bug?

 * Anything else I can't think of at this time but is still applicable